Portuguese name: Children of immigrants

 In Brazil, recent immigrants – especially Italians, Germans, Jews and Japanese – usually give their sons only the father's family surname.
 Although there is no legal restriction on this practice, assimilation usually leads to a shift toward a Portuguese pattern in succeeding generations.

-Today one can find people who use two Italian surnames (like "Gardi Bianchini") or two Japanese surnames (like "Sugahara Uemura"), a practice that was unusual in 20th century Italy and never used in Japan.
+Today, one can find people who use two Italian surnames (like "Gardi Bianchini") or two Japanese surnames (like "Sugahara Uemura"), a practice that was unusual in 20th-century Italy and never used in Japan.
 Having two surnames from different non-Portuguese origin is also not uncommon, such as the Brazilian celebrity Sabrina Sato Rahal, of Japanese and Swiss-Lebanese descent.
 Particularly common are German-Italian combinations (Becker Bianchini, for instance), especially in Rio Grande do Sul.
 The Spanish pattern is in many ways similar, but the father's surname usually precedes the mother's, unlike Portuguese usage.
 Almost all of the first generation of Brazilians of Spanish-speaking ancestry were named using the Portuguese surname order.

 São Paulo State area

 A specific pattern developed among the descendants of 20th-century immigrants: they use only their father's surname and two personal names, the first is a Portuguese personal name and the second one is a personal name from their father's original country.
 This pattern is most used among Japanese and Syrian-Lebanese immigrants sons and grandsons.
-So one can find names like "Paulo Salim Maluf" where Paulo is a Portuguese personal name, Salim is an Arabic personal name, and Maluf is his father's surname; or "Maria Heiko Sugahara" where Maria is a Portuguese personal name, Heiko a Japanese personal name and Sugahara is her father's surname.
+So, one can find names like "Paulo Salim Maluf" where Paulo is a Portuguese personal name, Salim is an Arabic personal name, and Maluf is his father's surname; or "Maria Heiko Sugahara" where Maria is a Portuguese personal name, Heiko a Japanese personal name and Sugahara is her father's surname.
 This practice allows the person to be known as "Paulo Maluf" or "Maria Sugahara" in Brazilian society at large, and as "Salim Maluf" or "Heiko Sugahara" in their immigrant social community.

 This pattern used to be quite common in São Paulo.
 Intermarriage has reduced this practice, but it is still commonly used when both parents belong to the same ethnic group.
 Younger generations tend to use both the father's and the mother's family name, thus giving four names to their children (like "Paulo Salim Lutfalla Maluf" or "Maria Heiko Sugahara Uemura").

 Origin of Portuguese surnames

 Before Romans entered the territory of present-day Portugal, the native people identified themselves by a single name, or that name followed by a patronym.
 The names could be Celtic (Mantaus), Lusitanian (Casae), Iberian (Sunua) or Conii (Alainus).
 The names were clearly ethnic and some typical of a tribe or region.
 A slow adoption of the Roman onomastic occurred after the end of the first century AD, with the adoption of a Roman name or of the tria nomina: praenomen (given name), nomen (gentile) and cognomen.

-Most Portuguese surnames have a patronymical, locative or religious origin.